DanielWen-Takuya/aiy-voice-development/README.md

 - uploaded postgre_server.py in terms of list return, auth, connection(add & delete)
 - uploaded aiy_assistant.py in terms of subclass ActionButton, music play from db, record sth

+2018/05/06
+- tested the postgre_server.py
+- tested the aiy_assistant: random music and record the button action

 ## To-Do List
 - How can we get the reponse in text ?
 - Play a local music using aiy.audio->Done，not using aiy.audio but subprocess
 - Set trigger sound->Done
+- Try Postgresql->create all the tables and insertion->test it->Done
+- full test postgre_server.py ->Done
+- play music from the list in db -> need test->Can play random music
+- Test the action_button -> can get the basic info -> put in the db!
 - Record a file in local by command "Record what I am going to say" (file in local - change aiy.assistant, text may be in database)-> test ->
-- Try Postgresql->create all the tables and insertion->test it->Done
+- begin the android server and client
-- full test postgre_server.py ->
-- play music from the list in db -> need test->
-- Test the action_button ->